unconed/threestrap/docs/custom.md

 * `.install(three)` and `.uninstall(three)` are for initialization and cleanup respectively
 * plugins should install themselves into `three`, preferably in a namespaced object

+Recommended format is `three.FooBar.…` for a *Foo Bar* plugin.
+Creating a `three.foobar` global is allowed, other named globals are discouraged.

 Config
 ---

 * `this.options` contains the plugin's options, defaults are set in `.defaults`
 * use `this.api()` to create set/get helpers for changing options
 * when `api.set({...})` is called, the `change` event fires on `this`. `event.changes` lists the values that actually changed
+* additional API methods can be added, which receive `three` as their final argument

 Events
 ---

-* `.listen` declares a list of event/method bindings
+* `.listen` declares a list of event/method bindings as an array
 * use `three.on()/.off()/.bind()` for manual binding
 * method bindings are automatically unbound when the plugin is uninstalled